Smoked Sweet Potatoes with chipotle butter

 How To Make Smoked Sweet Potatoes

-2. Scrub the sweet potatoes and pat them dry with paper towels.
+Scrub the sweet potatoes well under cool water to remove any dirt, then dry them thoroughly with paper towels.

 How To Make Chipotle Compound Butter

-1. Add the softened butter, chipotle peppers, adobo sauce, green onion, smoked paprika, onion powder, and garlic to a food processor.
+Start by adding the softened butter, chipotle peppers, adobo sauce, green onion, smoked paprika, onion powder, and garlic to the bowl of a food processor.

 Chef Jenn’s Tips